 This post may include affiliate links.

-These simple ideas have transformed my life and my mental health.
+These simple self care ideas have transformed my life and my mental health.
 While ups and downs are unavoidable, following these few self care values have helped me create a better life for myself and my loved ones.
 I hope they help!

 Stop listening to everyone – find the people who are where you want to be